Birds – Tarangire NP

 Serious bird-lovers should keep an eye open for flocks of the dazzlingly colorful yellow-collared lovebird, and the somewhat drabber rufous-tailed weaver and ashy starling – all endemic to the dry savannah of north-central Tanzania.
 Migratory birds are present from November to April.

-Birding Specials –Treats for Avid Birders(E) = endemic to Tanzania & (NE) = near-endemic to Tanzania
+Birding Specials –Treats for Avid Birders(E) endemic = only lives in Tanzania

 Best Time for Bird Watching